 It’s the sneaky distractions that most likely get in the way of your success.
 Here’s a rundown of some of those distractions and how to prevail over them.

-Spending time and energy on things that don’t matter.
+1. Spending time and energy on things that don’t matter

 When you’re first getting started in your freelance career, it can be hard to tell what does and doesn’t matter.

 For example, you might spend hours thinking about how to incorporate your business.
 (Start an LLC?
 Register as an S-Corp?)
-The truth is that 99.9% of people who work as a freelancer in the U.S. should just be a sole proprietor, which requires little to no paperwork.
+The truth is that many freelancers in the U.S. are just fine as sole proprietors.
+Being a sole proprietors requires little to no paperwork.
 You don’t even need an EIN, or Employer Identification Number.
 You can just use your Social Security number.
+(Though getting an EIN is free and easy and sole proprietors can get one!)

 Here’s another one: What should you name your business?
 You could spend weeks trying to come up with the most innovative and creative name when, in reality, you can just use your own name.